rolling-scopes-school/tasks/react/modules/react-evolution/README.md

 ## React's Influence on the Frontend Ecosystem

+_Note: This list includes the individuals specifically mentioned in the React evolution document and represents the core contributors who shaped React's early development and ecosystem._

 React's approach to UI development has had far-reaching impacts beyond just its own ecosystem:

 ### Inspired Frameworks and Libraries